Ellen's Kitchen HomePage

 1 case of champagne 72-84 drinks (about 50 people)

-Cocktail parties* In general, plan on two drinks (3 ounces hard liquor) per guest in the first hour and one drink (1 1/2 ounces) per guest each hour thereafter.
+Cocktail parties* In general, plan on two drinks (3 ounces hard liquor or 24 ounces of beer) per guest in the first hour and one drink (1 1/2 ounces hard liquor or 12 ounces of beer) per guest each hour thereafter.
 PLUS bottled waters, mixers, cut limes and lemons, and ice:

 for a four-hour party, figure on 2-3 lbs. of ice per guest.
 In warm weather, making frozen drinks, with beverages on ice or if outside, double the amount of ice.

-Add 30 to 40 pounds of ice per large cooler.
+Plan to add 30 to 40 pounds of ice per large cooler to the drink total.

 Mixing a little water to the tub/cooler ice chills bottles more quickly.